ravencbr600/CIS133DA-L7-Project/README.md

    - Set the text color to white using a color method of your choosing.

  ## Example Project
- Below is a rendering of an example project, your web page may not appear the exact same.
+ Below is a rendering of an example project.
+Your page may look slightly different depending on your color, font, and spacing choices.
 ![Screenshot of Example Project with CSS](screenshots/9Rq0olL6q1.png)